fairdataihub/SODA-for-SPARC-Docs/docs/legal/privacypolicy.md

 - When you share a dataset with the Curation Team:
   - Success/Errors with the process required to share a dataset with the Curation Team
   - The dataset's status
   - The name and/or ID of the dataset
+- When you change that status of your dataset:
+  - Success/Errors with the change in status
+  - The name and/or ID of the dataset

 import PageFeedback from '@site/src/components/PageFeedback';